Frequently Asked Questions About Ecotherapy & How It Works

 Ecotherapy is relatively new in the counseling field and within clinical literature, but it is rooted in ancient ways of being.
-At Elemental Counseling in Freeport, Maine, our therapy focus is still specific to you and whatever concerns brought you to counseling, but we make the context of the work and the possible connections to healing much broader by welcoming nature in as a ‘co-therapist.’
-To learn more about ecotherapy and how it works, you can explore the answers to our frequently asked questions on this page.
+At Elemental Counseling in Freeport, Maine, our therapy focus is specific to you and whatever concerns brought you to counseling.
+But we make the context of the work and the possible connections to healing much broader by welcoming nature in as a ‘co-therapist.’
+To learn more about ecotherapy and how it works, you can explore the FAQs below, and check out some of the research.

 What is Ecotherapy?

 I consider ecotherapy, also called nature based therapy, to be therapeutic work that facilitates a reciprocally nurturing, healing, and growth-full reconnection between humans and nature.
 Ecotherapy in the one-to-one clinical format has a stronger foothold in Europe and the west coast of the US than it does here in the Freeport, ME area.
 I don’t know for sure why this is, but I’d guess more temperate climates are a large factor!
 Other nature counseling practices that fall under the ecotherapy umbrella that are more common in the region include: